 Dosing Your Hemp Edibles

-Dosing your hemp edibles will look a lot like the work we just did in the previous section, but without all of the assumptions.
+Dosing your hemp edibles will look a lot like the work we just did in the previous section but without all of the assumptions.
 To dial in your preferred dosage, feel free to adjust the amount of flower that you use using your kitchen scale, the amount of butter/oil/fat, and your recipe.

-If You Want To Increase The Potency of Your Hemp Edibles
+Increasing The Potency of Your Hemp Edibles

 Step 2: “Decarb” Your Hemp For Infusion